zafarrafii/Zaf-Matlab/README.md

 audio_dct::Float: the audio DCT [number_frequencies, number_frames]
 ```

-Example: Compute the 4 different DCTs and compare them to SciPy's DCTs
+Example: Compute the 4 different DCTs and compare them to Julia's DCTs
 ```
 # Audio signal averaged over its channels and sample rate in Hz
 Pkg.add("WAV")